Resources to help primary care practitioners promote the appropriate use of antibiotics in dental care.

 Audit tool and action planning

-An audit tool developed as a collaboration between FGDP, BDA and PHE is available from:
+An audit tool developed as a collaboration between FGDP, BDA and Public Health England (PHE) is available from:

 Why the toolkit was developed